Financial Data for Python - The YFinance Package

 Stock Value Data

-So that’s how dividends can behave over time.
+That was how dividends can (or not) behave over time.

 How about the stock value?